Wendy J. Fox: Early life and education

 Fox was born and raised in rural eastern Washington state.
 She attended Tonasket High School and Wenatchee Valley College.
-She matriculated from Western Washington University and went on to Eastern Washington University, where she earned an Master of Fine Arts.
+She matriculated from Western Washington University and went on to Eastern Washington University, where she earned a Master of Fine Arts.

 Career

 Until 2019, Fox worked as a marketer for a technology company, and had worked in information technology sector since 2006.
 She has been outspoken about the need for artists to have a "day job."